 - 1. Shut off all electrical power to the unit and remove the blower panel.
 Locate the orange, red and blue wires terminated to the blower motor.
 NOTE: The orange wire controls cooling operation while the red wire controls heating operation.
 The blue wire controls fan-only operation. - 2.
-Verify the required speed from the airflow data found in Table 8.
+Verify the required speed from the airflow data found in Table 7 or Table 8.
 Place appropriate wire on the correct motor speed tap for the required airflow point. - 3.
-The integrated furnace control can be set to a 2 or 3 speed mode.
+The integrated furnace control can be set to a 2 or 3 speed mode by using a jumper.

-NOTE 1: When a G only call is received from the thermostat (indicating a continuous fan mode), the blower will run the HEAT speed when the 2-SPD mode is selected using the jumper on the control board (factory setting).
+NOTE 1: When a G only call is received from the thermostat (indicating a continuous fan mode), the blower will run the HEAT tap speed when the 2-SPD mode is selected using the jumper on the control board (factory setting).
+If no jumper is present, the control resorts to the 2-SPD selection.

-NOTE 2: When 3-SPD mode is selected, the FAN speed is energized and may be different than the heating or cooling speed.
-If no jumper is present, the control defaults to the 2-SPD HEAT speed mode of operation.
+NOTE 2: When 3-SPD mode is selected, the FAN speed is energized.
 A call for heating or cooling takes priority over fan only mode.

-Optional Furnace Control Board ConnectionsElectronic Air Cleaner
+Optional Furnace Control Board Connections

+Electronic Air Cleaner